Solar power in Vermont: Solar farms

 In 2012, Vermont had five solar arrays of at least 1 MW, the 2.2 MW SunGen Sharon 1 in Sharon. the 2.1 MW concentrating photovoltaics array installed in July 2011 in South Burlington, the 1.5 MW photovoltaic array also in South Burlington installed in October 2011, the 1 MW photovoltaic array in Ferrisburgh, and the 2 MW Williamstown Solar Project.

-As of 2019, Green Mountain Power (GMP) has further constructed several solar arrays as large as 5 MW.
+As of 2019, Green Mountain Power (GMP) has further constructed 417 MW or solar projects (in service) as of the end of 2023.
 In 2015, the 20 MW Coolidge solar farm near Ludlow was opposed by GMP, which claimed that there was no need for such utility-scale solar in the state.
 The farm was completed by NextEra Energy at the end of 2018.

 Generation

 Using data available from the U.S. Energy Information Agency's Electric Power Annual 2017 and "Electric Power Monthly Data Browser", the following table summarizes Vermonts’s solar energy posture.